azdavis/millet/docs/keywords.md

 val _ = 3 + 4 handle Overflow => 0
 ```

-The "`handle` clause", which is the `handle` keywords plus the matcher listing the handled exceptions, is added to the end of an expression (the "head" expression).

 - If the head expression **does not** raise, the whole expression (i.e. the head expression plus the `handle` clause) evaluates to whatever the head expression did.
 - If the head expression **does** raise, and the exception raised **is** matched by the matcher, the whole expression evaluates to the expression in that corresponding matcher arm.
 - If the head expression **does** raise, and the exception raised **is not** matched, the whole expression raises.

 ## `infixr`

-Begins a fixity declaration, that causes the given names to be infix operators with the given precedence (or 0 if none is provided), and right associativity.
+Cause the given names to be infix operators with the given precedence (or 0 if none is provided), and right associativity.
 Similar to `infix`.

 ```sml
 infixr foo